-Johns Hopkins multidisciplinary approach brings together experts in many different fields who work together to diagnose and treat swallowing disorders.
-Specialists, including gastroenterologists, radiologists and ear, nose and throat doctors examine swallowing X-rays, discuss cases and create personalized treatment plans.
+The Johns Hopkins multidisciplinary approach brings together experts in many different fields who work together to diagnose and treat swallowing disorders.
+Specialists, including gastroenterologists, radiologists, ear, nose and throat doctors and speech-language pathologists examine swallowing X-rays, discuss cases and create personalized treatment plans.

 Once your doctor diagnoses the exact type of swallowing disorder you have, an individualized treatment plan can begin immediately.

 Medication may be effective for swallowing disorders caused by a neurological or muscular disorder, including:

 Several drug therapies may be effective in relieving specific symptoms.
 For example, certain drugs may decrease the frequency and duration of chest pain attacks.
 Sedatives and tranquilizers may also be helpful in patients who suffer from anxiety and depression in addition to a swallowing disorder.

 After a careful diagnosis, your doctor will discuss with you if medication is an option.
 Only a gastroenterologist experienced in swallowing disorders can prescribe the correct course of medication.

 Patients suffering from neurogenic dysphagia (a swallowing disorder caused by neurological difficulty) may benefit from swallowing retraining.
 Patients who have undergone surgery for a pharyngeal dysfunction may also benefit.
 A trained speech-language pathologist will work with you to improve swallowing efficiency.